 We are committed to improving the accessibility of digital services.
 Critical and easily implementable accessibility improvements will be made in late 2020.

 We offer support to users for whom the digital service is not accessible

-Users for whom the system is not accessible can request support from the service address email@example.com.
+Users for whom the system or the files it contains is not accessible can request support from the service address firstname.lastname@example.org.

 Further information on accessibility